Search

 Yes.
 Two types of exposure limits are often used: occupational exposure limits and thermal comfort limits.

 These limits are given in units of wet bulb globe temperature (WBGT) degrees Celsius (°C).
-The WBGT unit takes into account environmental factors namely, air temperature, humidity, and air movement, which contribute to people's perception of hotness.
+The WBGT unit takes into account environmental factors, including air temperature, humidity, and air movement, which contribute to people's perception of hotness.
 In some workplace situations, solar load (heat from radiant sources) is also considered in determining the WBGT.
 Only qualified professionals, whether they are in-house staff, consultants, or from the local occupational health and safety jurisdiction, should perform the measurement and interpret the results.
-More information about occupational exposure limits and WBGT are available in the OSH Answers document Working in Hot Environments - Control Measures.
+More information about occupational exposure limits and WBGT is available in the OSH Answers document Hot Environments - Control Measures.

 Thermal comfort limits are typically for office workplaces to ensure productivity and quality of work.
 Please see the OSH Answers document Thermal Comfort for Office Work for more information.